jussihayha/python_neat_ai/README.md

 During the process I created two separate things.
 A buggy singleplayer game and a less buggy, but feature poor AI driven 'running game'.

-### NEAT in a nutshell
--

 ### Objectives of the games (Singleplayer vs AI )

 During the development process of the AI singleplayer version and AI-version went to different directions.
 The singleplayer version has a few more features:

-- you are able to shoot the enemies
+- you are able to shoot the enemies (you can have 5 bullets in air at the same time)
 - you can increase your descend velocity -> get back to the ground faster
--

 Also the language in the singleplayer version is finnish and I cannot be bothered to fix it all.